syntasso/kratix-marketplace/argocd-application/README.md

 # ArgoCD Application

 This Promise provides [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) [Applications](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#applications)-as-a-Service.
-The Promise will install an ArgoCD Server and then on each Resource Request create a new ArgoCD Application within that server.
+The Promise will install an ArgoCD Server and then on each request for a Resource create a new ArgoCD Application within that server.

-The Resource Request can configure the following fields:
+The Resource definition can configure the following fields:

 - `source.repoURL` [required]: Must be a valid URL for a public git repository that contains Kubernetes resources.
 - `source.path` [optional]: Is the directory within the git repository for ArgoCD to sync.
 Defaults to root of repository.